rust-lang/book/nostarch/chapter04.md

 Unmatched: GraphicSlug

 Unmatched: CaptionLine
-      With Rust’s `..` range syntax, if you want to start at index zero, you can drop the value before the two periods.
+      With Rust’s `..` range syntax, if you want to start at index 0, you can drop the value before the two periods.
 In other words, these are equal:

 ```
 let s = String::from("hello");